USSBA/terraform-aws-rds-downsync/README.md

 ### Optional variables

+- cron_enabled: Set to false if you would like the cloudwatch events to be disabled on deploy.
+Default is true.
 - sql_client: A SQL client version.
 Must be one of the following: postgresql-client-10 | postgresql-client-11 | postgresql-client-12 | mysql-client. defaults to `postgres-client-12`
 - scrub_enabled: Set to true to enable database scrubbing